 2. Identify the Root of your Vanity

 Vanity often stems from insecurity and the feeling of being overlooked or not good enough.
-This can lead us to act from a place of wanting to prove we’re capable, superior, or have everything together.
-However, it’s important to remember that God has created us in His perfect image, with a unique plan and purpose for our lives (Genesis 1:27).
+It’s that subtle ache in our hearts that pushes us to strive, perform, or prove ourselves—whether to others or even to ourselves.
+This can lead us to act from a place of wanting to show we’re capable, superior, or that we have it all together.
+But God never called us to live for show—He called us to live from a place of truth and rest.

-We don’t need to prove our worth through vanity, because our value comes from being His creation, loved and purposed by Him (Ephesians 2:10).
 As 1 Samuel 16:7 reminds us, “The Lord does not look at the things people look at.
 People look at the outward appearance, but the Lord looks at the heart.”
+When we embrace this truth, we’re freed from the pressure to prove ourselves, and we begin to live from the inside out—with a heart aligned to God’s view of us.

 3. Seek a Pure Heart